Korokke – The Art of Japanese Croquette

 According to my friend, most traditional Japanese croquette recipe uses ground meat, such as beef or pork, mixed with mashed potatoes or white sauce.
 However, I tried many other Japanese croquettes using potatoes only, sweet potatoes, mixed vegetables (yasai), chicken, seafood (tuna, salmon, shrimp, crab, etc), pumpkins (Kabocha squash), or curry flavor.
 The choice of filling can vary regionally and seasonally.

-What surprised me most is that Japanese-style croquette is not only a street food.
+This Japanese-style croquette is a famous street food in Japan.
 It’s also used in bento lunches and soba noodles, served as a side dish, or even tucked into a sandwich.
-Many households in Japan also make Japanese croquette from scratch, and they are a common item in grocery stores and convenience stores.
+Many households in Japan also make this Japanese food from scratch, and they are a common item in grocery stores and convenience stores.

 Korokke recipe

 There are many variations, but I’ll stick to the original Japanese croquette recipe.
+You can serve this dish with some pickles like pickled daikon radish or pickled watermelon rind or enjoy it with pineapple juice.
 Here is how to make the classic korokke:

 Ingredients

-• 1/2 cup ground chicken or beef optional
+- 1/2 cup ground beef or chicken, optional

 Instructions